 My heart began to race wondering what might happen next.
 She surprised us by walking away from the wildebeest and into the dense forest surrounding the open plain.
 She was gorgeous.

-Sky turned our vehicle and followed her off the savanna and into the brush, the vehicle commanding the terrain with impressive power and grace.
-As we passed over the forest threshold, Sky pointed out two other kills — a warthog and a pelican — the leopard had stashed away under the trees.
+Sky turned our vehicle and followed her off the savanna and into the brush, something that is uniquely permitted in private concessions like the Moremi Game Reserve.
+The vehicle commanded the terrain with impressive power and agility as we passed over the forest threshold.
+Sky pointed out two other kills — a warthog and a pelican — the leopard had stashed away under the trees.
 No wonder she had walked away from the wildebeest; she was full!
 She sat on top of a log before flopping down and rolling in the grass, where she playfully pawed the long strands of a skinny palm.
 She seemed to be putting on a show just for us.
 When she grew tired of this game, she walked around the vehicle and stopped for a moment to look up at us before darting by.
 I don’t remember when I stopped breathing, but I gasped as she took off into the forest.
 Totally awestruck, I sat back in my seat, reminding myself that this was the kind of moment — the kind of day — I would not likely have again in my life.

 We crossed a stream in our nimble 4x4 to where a multi-colored sunset and sundowner cocktails awaited us.
 All of it — from the exquisite location to the fresh lime and spiced chicken skewers — was arranged by our A&K staff.
 We hadn’t yet noticed the huge pod of hippos around the swampy marsh, but they had seen us and left only the flash of their giant bodies as they plunged into the water.
 Honking and bellowing, they kept their eyes on our every move and occasionally opened their mouths as a threat gesture, even though we were over 150 feet away.